Fast Approximation Algorithms for Euclidean Minimum Weight Perfect Matching: The Node Reduction Algorithm

 We now prove statement $(b)$.
 Let $S$ be the set of all edges added to the graph $G$ in the $q$ iterations of the while-loop.
 From Lemma~\ref{lemma:subroutine-Edges-From-Tree} we know that the total length $\ell(S)$ of all edges in $S$ is at most $2 q \cdot\ell(\MWPM(V))$.
 In line~\ref{line:matching-computation} of the \NRA , the matching $M$ is computed by the \ECA\ on a subset of the edges in $\NN(V) \cup S$.
 Lemma~\ref{lem:evencomponentalgorithm} therefore implies $\ell(M) \le \ell(\NN(V)) + \ell(S)$.
 Now Lemma~\ref{lem:NNvsMWPM} together with the above bound on $l(S)$ yields

 Finally, we prove statement~$(c)$.
 Let $H$ be the graph obtained from $\NN(V)$ by adding the edges of $S$ and $\MWPM(V)$.
 All connected components in $H$ have even cardinality as by definition $H$ contains a perfect matching.
 This implies that each connected component of $H$ contains an even number of odd connected components from $\NN(V) \cup S$.
 As $W$ contains exactly one point from each odd connected component of $\NN(V)\cup S$, this implies that each connected component of $H$ contains an even number of vertices of $W$.
 Within each connected component of $H$ we can therefore pair all vertices from $W$ and connect each pair by a path.
-By taking the symmetric difference of all these paths we get a set of edge disjoint paths such that each vertex of $W$ is an endpoint of exactly one such path.
-Thus, the total length of all these paths is an upper bound for $\ell(\MWPM(W))$.
+By taking the symmetric difference of all these paths we get a set of edge disjoint paths in $H$ such that each vertex of $W$ is an endpoint of exactly one such path.
+The triangle inequality implies that an edge connecting the two endpoints of such a path is at most as long as the path.
+If we replace each path by the edge connecting its two endpoints we get a perfect matching for $W$.
+Therefore, we know that the total length of all these edge disjoint paths in $H$ is an upper bound for $\ell(\MWPM(W))$.
 As the total length of all these edge disjoint paths is bounded by the total length of all edges in $H$, we get by using Lemma~\ref{lem:NNvsMWPM}:

 (Part of this argument would easily follow from the theory of $T$-joins which we avoid to introduce here.) \end{proof}

 \begin{lemma} For constant $r$ the \NRA\ (Algorithm~\ref{alg:Node-Reduction-Algorithm}) on input $V$ with $|V| = n$ has runtime $O(n\log n)$. \end{lemma} \begin{proof} In line~\ref{line:NN-computation} of the \NRA\ the nearest neighbor graph can be computed in $O(n\log n)$ as was proved by Shamos and Hoey~\cite{SH1975}.
 As the nearest neighbor graph has a linear number of edges we can use depth first search to compute its connected components and their parity in $O(n)$.
 The minimum spanning tree $T$ for $V$ in line~\ref{line:MST-computation} of the algorithm can be computed in $O(n\log n)$ by using the algorithm of Shamos and Hoey~\cite{SH1975}.
 To compute the set $S$ in the subroutine \EFT , simply run through all edges of $T$ and store for each odd connected component the shortest edge leaving that component.
 We have $r$ calls to the subroutine \EFT.
 As $T$ has $n-1$ edges we get a total bound of $O(n)$ for all calls to the subroutine \EFT.
 Choosing a leaf node in a connected component which is a tree can be done in time proportional to the size of the connected component; thus the total runtime of lines~\ref{line:first-line-compute-W}-- \ref{line:last-line-compute-W} is $O(n)$.
 Finally, by Lemma~\ref{lem:runtimeECA} the runtime of the \ECA\ is linear in the size of the input graph.
 Therefore, line~\ref{line:matching-computation} requires $O(n)$ runtime.
 Summing up all these time complexities gives us a time complexity $O(n\log{n})$. \end{proof}